fc577294c34e0b28ad2839435945/Prometheus/readme.txt

 Info:
     Tables Constructors are treated the way they are in LuaU, meaning that every Value will be assigned in the order it programmed
+    Using the exe version of Prometheus handles larger scripts better than using "lua ./cli.lua"